-As the climate crisis intensifies, weather extremes such as drought, intense rainfall and wildfires are expected to increase in Hawai'i with the most drastic effects expected by mid-century.
+As the climate crisis intensifies, weather extremes and environmental impacts such as drought, intense rainfall and wildfires are expected to increase in Hawai'i with the most drastic effects expected by mid-century.

 As our climate warms, Hawai'i as we know it is changing.